 It is hard to imagine today the central role in warding off maladies that perfumed air was considered to play in the Medieval and Renaissance period.
 It was thought that the permeability of the skin was highly susceptible to infection and disease by noxious odors and, in an ironic turn, that the act of bathing too frequently would only further increase this susceptibility.
-In a world in which foul odors were not only a cause of olfactory distress but considered to be a cause of plague and infection, it was only natural that these prized mixtures of scents be contained in suitably decorative and precious containers.
+In a world in which foul odors were not only a cause of olfactory distress but considered to be a cause of plague and infection, it seems only natural that these prized mixtures of scents were contained in suitably decorative and precious containers.

 |“||Additional magical powers were attributed to pomanders if they were affixed with or attached to gemstones, which, according to one then-current theory, were formed when water was condensed by odor.
 Not only were these faceted, color-laden, light attracting jewels rare and beautiful, but they themselves were regarded as protectants and curatives. ||”|

 Many pomanders were also engraved with initials and special protective inscriptions and the basic sphere was joined by vessels of varied shapes, many with symbolic meanings.
 Ships, skulls, snails, books, apples, hearts and crucifixes are just a few of the various forms these jewels were fashioned into.
-Pomanders were of various sizes, hung from belts and chains worn round the waist or fashioned as pendants for necklaces while others were made as beads or even rosaries.
+Pomanders were of various sizes, hung from belts and chains worn around the waist or fashioned as pendants for necklaces while others were made as beads or even rosaries.
 Joan Evans writes in, A History of Jewellery 1100-1870:

-|“||Mary Queen of Scots had two complete accoustrements de senteurs, comprising a double head ornament, carcanet, cotiere and belt, besides bracelets, rosaries and chains of pomander beads.
+|“||Mary Queen of Scots had two complete accoutrements de senteurs, comprising a double head ornament, carcanet, cotiere and belt, besides bracelets, rosaries, and chains of pomander beads.
 She went to her death wearing a chain of pomander beads from which hung an agnes dei. ||”|

 By the early 1700s, pomanders were fashionably smaller in size, typically not larger than 1-2 inches and could be attached to delicate neck chains or chatelaines or even fashioned into buttons or rings.
-Delicate enamel work was a typical feature of these smaller pieces and in France, more elaborate constructions made of carved quartz or onyx with gold hinges were popular.
+Delicate enamel work was a typical feature of these smaller pieces and in France, more elaborate constructions made of carved quartz or onyx with gold hinges were popular (boîte de senteur.)
 It is also around this time that pomanders and aromatic jewelry, perhaps due to the dying out of the plague in 1665, become increasingly less prominent, almost disappearing entirely from the portraiture of the time.